 Characters:

-• Chaplain in Terminator Armour
+• Chaplains in Terminator Armour (probably)

 • Deathwing Command Squads, comprising Apothecaries in Terminator Armour , Ancients in Terminator Armour, and the Deathwing Champion